rayandasoriya/100DaysOfCode/README.md

 Solved 2 coding problems from LeetCode using Python.
 1. The problem is related to finding the minimum depth of a binary tree.
 Refer to Day23/Problem 1.pdf for more information regarding the problem.

-2. The problem is related to find the differnet possibilities of the status of  a combination of switches.
+2. The problem is related to find the different possibilities of the status of a combination of switches.
 Refer to Day23/Problem 2.pdf for detailed information.

 ## Day 24
 Solved 2 coding problems from LeetCode using Python.